botesjuan/BasicDropBox/README.md

 [Service]
 Type=idle
-ExecStart=/usr/bin/python3 /path/to/your/seven_segment.py
+ExecStart=/usr/bin/python3 /path/to/x/seven_segment.py
 Restart=on-failure
-User=pi  # Replace 'pi' with your Raspberry Pi username if different
+User=pi  # Replace 'pi' with  Raspberry Pi username if different

 [Install]
 WantedBy=multi-user.target
 ```

->ExecStart: Replace `/path/to/your/seven_segment.py` with the full path to your Python script.
+>ExecStart: Replace `/path/to/x/seven_segment.py` with the full path to Python script.
 >User: Comment out username of kali for pi to run as root.

 ## Step 2: Reload systemd and Enable the Service